-MID-TERM 1 TO 14 DAYS
+MID-TERM - 1 TO 14 DAYS

-- 1. Complete comprehensive inventory of damage using photographs and video if possible - 2.
-Notify appropriate parties regarding damage (i.e., mooring holders) - 4.
-Contact local harbor and shoreline users to assess their situation - 6.
-Begin to remove large pieces of floating debris from the harbor - 7.
-Assist town and state agencies with damage assessments and emergency permitting process.
+- Complete comprehensive inventory of damage using photographs and video, if possible; - 2.
+Notify appropriate parties regarding damage (i.e. mooring holders); - 3.
+Contact local harbor and shorelines users to assess their situation; - 4.
+Begin to remove large pieces of floating debris from the harbor; - Assist Town and state agencies with damage assessments and emergency permitting process. - 6.
+Recommission pump out stations - 5.7.
+Return touch and go docks to water ways

-LONG-TERM 14 TO 90 DAYS
+LONG-TERM - 14 TO 90 DAYS

-1. Analyze effects of storm on the harbor.
-Complete summary report within 30 days of storm event for Town Council and Town Administrator.

-- 2. Review mitigation list and selection actions that could be implemented during the recovery phase - 3.
-Conduct an evaluation meeting for harbor and shoreline users to identify problems not properly addressed by this plan - 4.
-Complete a survey of boat damage - 5.
-Update hazard mitigation plan and identify new mitigation opportunities - 7.
-Assist emergency situations as appropriate - 8.
-Track time and resource allocations for possible state and federal reimbursement.
+- Analyze effects of storm on the harbor, complete summary report within 30 days of storm event for Town Council and Town Administrator; - Review mitigation list and select actions that could be implemented during the recovery phase; - Conduct an evaluation meeting for harbor and shoreline users to identify problems not properly addressed by this plan; - 4.
+Complete a survey of boat damage; - Update hazard mitigation plan and identify new mitigation opportunities; - 6.
+Assist emergency situations as appropriate; - Track time and resource allocations for possible state and federal reimbursement.